jaredmaks23/nftags-anftagApp-web3-blockchain/README.md

 ![image](https://github.com/user-attachments/assets/15a822b1-5425-499e-8f5f-737bd42bfc9a)
 *Fig 2: Shows Personalised NFTag customised from the app once connected via bluetooth*

-   * Users can customize their trackers by loading their favorite NFTs onto the round LCD screen via Bluetooth from their smartphone or PC.
+   * Users can customize their trackers by connecting their wallet and loading their favorite NFTs onto the round LCD screen via Bluetooth from their smartphone or PC.
    * Non-display option: For those who prefer a more subtle tracker, the NFTag is also available without an LCD screen.

 * Advanced tracking and security: